Every chinchilla owner knows this.

 The last item on my agenda to cover today is the shelves you place inside of your chinchilla cage.

-This is just another item your chinchilla will chew if given a chance.
+However, many shelves on the market are made from plastic.
+Avoid these, if at all possible.
+This is just another item your chinchilla will chew if given the chance.

 At the end of the day, will a chinchilla eat and chew plastic?

 In most circumstances, it will be perfectly fine.
 But it still needs your attention, because there is the potential to cause illness or other health concerns for your chinchilla.